Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/schedule.md

         </td>
         <td><b><a href="../M104-Modules/">Modules on LUMI</a></b>
         <br/><em>Presenter: Kurt Lust (LUST)</em>
-        LUMI uses Lmod, but as Lmod can be configured in different ways, even an experienced Lmod user can learn from this presentation how we use modules on LUMI and how modules can be found.
+        <br/>LUMI uses Lmod, but as Lmod can be configured in different ways, even an experienced
+        Lmod user can learn from this presentation how we use modules on LUMI and how modules can be found.
         </td>